mdadams/signal-processing-educational-resources/src/main.md

 This document is generated from the contents of following Git repository on GitHub:

   - <https://github.com/mdadams/signal-processing-educational-resources.git>

-# Open-Access Textbooks and Lecture Slides
+# Open-Access Textbooks

+Some open-access textbooks on signal processing include (sorted alphabetically by last name of first author):

 1. Michael D. Adams,
    Signals and Systems,